yeselthangarita2017/Python_Modeling-Gamma-Oscillations-in-the-Striatum/README.md

 My contributions and responsabilities were:

 <br>
-1. Developed the code for the project. <br>
+1. Developed parts of code for the project. <br>
-2. Organized, designed, and developed the project. <br>
+2. Organized, designed, and developed sections of the project. <br>
 3. Presented the results to stakeholders and interdisciplinary audience. <br>